liferay/liferay-screens/ios/README.md

 Next, set up [CocoaPods](http://cocoapods.org) for your project if you haven't done so already.
 Add the dependencies to your `Podfile` and then execute `pod install`.
 Use this [Podfile](https://github.com/liferay/liferay-screens/tree/master/ios/Library/Podfile) as a template.

-In your project's build settings, you also need to edit the Objective-C Bridging Header to include `${SRCROOT}/Liferay-Screens/Source/liferay-ios-widgets.h`.
+In your project's build settings, you also need to edit the _Objective-C Bridging_ Header to include `${SRCROOT}/Liferay-Screens/Source/liferay-screens-bridge.h`.
 This is shown in the following screenshot:

 ![Objective-C Bridging Header](Documentation/Images/project-header.png)